polar-app/polar-app/content/blog/2020-12-16-Polar-2-0-99-Released-with-AI-Flashcards.md

 AI-generated flashcards will allow you to speed up and simplify creating flashcards directly from text highlights.

-We are using GPT-3 for this on the backend.
+We are using OpenAI's <a href="https://en.wikipedia.org/wiki/GPT-3">GPT-3</a> for this on the backend.
 Since GPT-3 is content-agnostic, you can use this on any text highlight.
+Create the flashcards the fastest way and sync them directly to <a href="https://ankiweb.net/about">Anki</a>.

 The feature is available to all Plus and Pro users.